 - Fighting every step of the way for the best possible outcome in your case, whether that means a dismissal, reduced charges, or minimum sentence

-To get started building a defense in your case, contact us today.
+To get started building a defense in your case, contact our domestic violence attorney.
 We’ll review the details of your case for free and walk you through your options.

 New Jersey law defines domestic violence as actual or threatened abuse of a physical, sexual, emotional, or financial nature perpetrated by an individual against someone with whom they currently have or previously had an intimate relationship.
 This means the relationship between the alleged offender and the alleged victim is paramount in a domestic violence case.